TritonDataCenter/rfd/rfd/0169/README.md

 While the overriding principle is robustness, it must also be true that crash dumping is not made pathologically slow.
-ChaCha20 seems to fit these constraints but to be able to see the performance in prouduction, the (terrible) ```METRICS.csv``` has been augmented to include the amount of time spent in encryption (```..crypt nsec```).
+ChaCha20 seems to fit these constraints but to be able to see the performance in production, the (terrible) ```METRICS.csv``` has been augmented to include the amount of time spent in encryption (```..crypt nsec```).
 While the exact number will naturally fluctuate based on machine and architecture,